scitools-classroom/iris-mesh-tutorial/README.md

 ## Developer notes: to build the lockfile
 The lockfile `tutorial_conda_env_resolved.lock` is produced from an actual resolved environment.

-To build a working env with all-latest packages, do the following :
+To build a working env with all-latest packages, do the following:

 **Step 1:** build a fresh env from the spec